sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 And now we can go to work making the necessary modifications to our new `command` blueprint.
-The first thing we'll do is create the executable command which, by convention, is usually stored in the `bin` directory in a of your distribution.
+The first thing we'll do is create the executable command which, by convention, is usually stored in the `bin` directory of a distribution.

 ### Modifying Your Blueprint Copy

 How do we design a blueprint that adds a `bin` directory and places a command inside of it?
 Good questions.
-You'll get to see some of `Dist::Zilla`'s more powerful templating features as we reveal the answer.
+And as we answer them, you'll get to see some of `Dist::Zilla`'s more powerful templating features.

-To answer these questions, we'll start by taking a look inside the `profile.ini` file.
-The last section of the file has the following lines:
+Open the `profile.ini` file note the study the last section with the following two lines:

 ```